Screwdrivers and Slingshots: Inside Burma’s Erupting Sectarian Strife

 Burma’s transition from a military-controlled state to a fledgling democracy has been touted by the Obama administration as one of its most impressive first-term foreign policy achievements.
 So much so that the president plans on visiting the country in two weeks.
 It will be his first foreign trip after his reelection.

 But cycles of revenge attacks between two religious groups in the country’s most westerly state, Rakhine, have complicated the picture of a peaceful, Buddhist democracy flourishing in southeast Asia.

 This summer, violence between Burmese Rakhine Buddhists and immigrant Muslim Rohingya people caused the death of around 60 people and the displacement of over 90,000 residents of that region.
 That ethnic conflict has once again escalated in the last few weeks.

-I travelled to Rakhine in June and found communities paralysed by turmoil.
+I traveled to Rakhine in June and found communities paralyzed by turmoil.
 Workers had stopped turning up for work since the fighting began.
 At night they defended their villages from creeping arsonists.
 Acres of downtown Sittwe, the state’s capital, were blackened wastelands, whole blocks of wooden houses turned to ash.

 Photos by Spike Johnson